Highly Excited Electron Cyclotron for QCD Axion and Dark-Photon Detection: Backreaction: Fundamental Limit to Dish-Type Experiments

 In this appendix, we point out that all dish-type experiments for axion or dark photon dark matter search, including our electron-trap proposal as well as other photosensors considered in BREAD \cite{BREAD}, have the same fundamental limit due to backreaction.
 This is the point at which the detector absorbs all available signal photons.
 We compute this limit by comparing the signal power with the heating rate of a perfect absorber.

 For dark photon dark matter, the focused signal-photon energy density is $\rhosignal= \kappa^2 \epsilon^2 \rhoDM$.
 The focal volume is set by the dark photon Compton (rather than de-Broglie) wavelength $\lambda_{A'} = \frac{2\pi}{\m}$ since the dark photon is converted to a photon\footnote{This is true even if the detector is much smaller than the volume occupied by the photon, which is the case for our electron wave function.
 This counter-intuitive fact is a consequence of quantum mechanics, as demonstrated by the familiar atomic (of size $\sim 10^{-10}$ m) absorption of optical photons (of size $\sim 10^{-6}$ m).}.
-The time scale at which the cavity converts dark photon to photon is also set by the inverse dark photon Compton frequency $T=\frac{2\pi}{\m}=\lambda_{A'}$.
-In the ideal focusing scenario, $\kappa^2$ is the ratio of the cavity area to an area of size the photon wavelength, $\kappa^2 \sim \frac{\Acavity}{\lambda_{A'}^2}$.
-Finally, including the dielectric enhancement factor $\frac{1}{2}N_l^2$ (\eq{\ref{eq: dielectric power}}), the available signal power is
+The time scale at which the cavity converts dark photon to photon is also set by the inverse dark photon Compton frequency $T \sim \frac{2\pi}{\m}=\lambda_{A'}$.
+In the ideal focusing scenario, $\kappa^2$ is the ratio of the cavity area to an area of size the photon wavelength, $\kappa^2 \sim \frac{\Acavity}{4\pi \lambda_{A'}^2}$.
+Finally, including the dielectric enhancement factor $\frac{1}{2}N_l^2$ [\eq{\ref{eq:Nl wrt power}} and \eq{\ref{eq: dielectric power}}], the available signal power is

-In the limiting scenario, a perfect detector absorbs a single photon in the available observation time per bin, $\tobs \approx \tTotal/Q$, where $Q$ is the detector quality factor (analogous to the cyclotron quality factor $Q_c$ above; not to be confused with the quality factor of our detection circuit $\Qdet$).
+In the limiting scenario, a perfect detector absorbs a single photon in the available observation time per bin, $\tobs \approx 5.5$~days [for $\tTotal =1000$~days; see \eq{\ref{eq: observation time formula}}].
 As long as the detector bandwidth is broader than that of dark matter $Q<\QDM=10^6$, which is the case for us and all BREAD sensors, all of the available energy can be absorbed.
 The absorbed power is then

 The backreaction limit is reached when $\Psignal = \Pabsorb$.